Walk a Mile

 Walk a Mile brings people together to speak about mental health and 'walk a mile in each other’s shoes'.
 Find out more about breaking down stigma one conversation at a time.

-Walk a Mile brings together professionals, carers and people with lived experience, people who may normally stigmatise each other, to walk together, to get to know each other and walk a mile in each other’s shoes.
+One of the main focuses of Walk a Mile is health and social care, to bring together professionals, carers and people with lived experience, people who may normally stigmatise each other, to walk together, to get to know each other and walk a mile in each other’s shoes.
+It’s a great activity that anyone who cares about tackling stigma can take part in.

 We're always delighted to help people to arrange their own Walk a Mile events.
-If you're interested in putting on a walk, fill out the form here.
+If you're interested in putting on a walk, fill out the form below.